 The Company invests in bank owned life insurance ("BOLI") as a source of funding for employee benefit expenses.
-BOLI involves the purchasing of life insurance by the bank on a select group of employees.
+BOLI involves purchasing life insurance on a select group of employees.
 The Company is the owner and beneficiary of the policies.
 This life insurance investment is carried at the cash surrender value of the underlying policies.
 Income from the increase in cash surrender value of the policies or from death benefits realized is included in other income on the consolidated statements of income.